 Those new to property investment need to carefully research the stages involved in property investment, get to know the UK property market and the best areas to invest in rental property.
 Luckily, we have a few guides to help you with that:

-You also need to as well as understand the implications of rental yields, capital gains and taxes and fees.
+You also need to understand the implications of rental yields, capital gains as well as taxes and fees.

 To make sure you get started on the right foot as a property investor, here are our top property investment tips.